zayne-labs/call-api/README.md

 CallApi Fetch is an extra-lightweight wrapper over fetch that provides convenient options for making HTTP requests, while keeping the API familiar to the fetch api.

-It takes in a url and an request options object, just like fetch, but with some additional options to make your life easier.
+It takes in a url and an options object, just like fetch, but with some additional options to make your life easier.
 Check out the [API Reference](#api-reference) for more details.

 ## Installing CallApi